 Blood pressure measurements consist of two numbers, the first (higher) number is called the systolic blood pressure and the second (lower) number is the diastolic blood pressure.
 The pulse is also recorded by all of the electronic machines.
-An example of a blood pressure measurement is 140/80 mmHg.
+An example of a blood pressure measurement is 140/80 mmHg (millimeters of Mercury).
 This means 140 for systolic blood pressure (higher number) and 80 for diastolic blood pressure (lower number).
-The blood pressure is measured in millimeters of mercury.
 A normal blood pressure is 140/90 for most people.
-A blood pressure of 130/80 is optimal for patients with:
+A blood pressure of 135/80 is optimal for patients with:

-- Diabetes
+- diabetes

-- Kidney disease
+- kidney disease

-- Retinopathy
+- retinopathy

-- Heart failure
+- heart failure

-- Diseases that arise because of problems in blood circulation to the heart, brain and legs, including: coronary heart disease, peripheral atrial disease, or cerebrovascular disease
+- diseases that arise because of problems in blood circulation to the heart, brain and legs, including: coronary heart disease, peripheral atrial disease, or cerebrovascular disease.